Categories

 The extent of this step depends on what is covering your roof.
 Most garden building roofs are covered in shed roof felt alone.
 However, some sheds feature shingles on top of roofing felt.

-As we state in our post on shed roof repair, you can prise off shingles easily using a hammer claw (or pry bar).
+• To Detach Shingles: As we state in our post on shed roof repair, you can prise off shingles easily using a hammer claw (or pry bar).
 If you want to move your shed and the shingles are still in good condition, take care not to damage them as you may wish to reattach them once you’ve moved the shed.

-To remove the roof felt, use your flat-head screwdriver to pull the tacks off and put the felt to one side (ready to dispose of it later).
+• To Remove Roof Felt: To remove the roof felt, use your flat-head screwdriver to pull the tacks off and put the felt to one side (ready to dispose of it later).

-Due to the weight and height (how far from the ground they are), taking off the roof boards will be the hardest and most awkward part of this process – both you and the other person (or people) helping you need to concentrate on this.
 The roof will be constructed of separate boards or panels, so you must deconstruct the roof in sections – each one is likely to be screwed or nailed on.
 Use your electric screwdriver or hammer claw to detach each of the panels, while your partner holds the panels up to stop them falling.
 Once you unscrew each board or panel, remove it with care and place it to the side.
 If you’re moving your shed to another location, you’ll want to put each panel/board in a place where it won’t get damaged.
 You’ll also want to keep each screw or nail in a container, so it doesn’t get lost.

 If the building is an apex shed, you also need to remove the gables.
 Again, use your electric screwdriver to remove each screw until the gables come loose and you’re able to remove them.